CryptoMaryna/CryptoMaryna/README.md

 ## Hi there 👋
-I am Marina -
+I am Marina

 Growth specialist 📈 passionate about innovative tech, privacy and decentralization 👩🏻‍💻

-🔭 I’m currently working on bringing decentralized storage to masses at [codex.sr](https://codex.storage) ( part of https://free.technology ) to defend against data censorship.
+🔭 I’m currently working on bringing decentralized storage to masses at [codex.sr](https://codex.storage) ( part of https://free.technology ) to defend against data censorship and protect our privacy rights.

 🌱 I’m alo currently learning how to become a decent validator 😄

+Let's connect!

 <!--
 **CryptoMaryna/CryptoMaryna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.